 MOD IAP/11A22/4

-9.1A Upon receipt of the complete information sent under No. 9.30, the Bureau shall publish, using the basic characteristics of the coordination request, a general description of the network or system for advance publication in a Special Section of the BR IFIC.
-The characteristics to be published for this purpose are listed in Appendix 4.
-(WRC-15)
+9.1A Upon receipt of the complete information sent under No. 9.30, the Bureau shall , using the basic characteristics of the coordination request, make available on its website a general description of the network or system for advance publication.
+The characteristics for this general description are listed in Appendix 4.
+(WRC-19)

 Reasons: To eliminate an unnecessary publication, recognizing that the previously published Information is available on the Bureau’s website.